FizzyApple12/VRChatOSCOptitrack/README.md

 # VRChat OSC Optitrack

-This program allows you to take tracker data from OptiTrack Motive and send it to VRChat's OSC Tracker endpoint.
+This program allows you to take tracker data from OptiTrack Motive and send it to SteamVR as Trackers.

-Note: This program is very primitive and needs some work to get correct.
-Most notably: there is no playspace calibration.
-To calibrate the playspaces between the Headset and the OptiTrack System, you should use the headset recenter button to move the headset playspace until the skeleton visually lines up with your body in game.
-Make sure to avoid using tools like Playspace Drag to prevent the playspaces from becoming misaligned.

 ## Usage